Free iPad for Low Income Families: How to Get, Provider

 5. Tech Donation Programs

 Some tech companies and retailers occasionally donate iPads or tablets to low income individuals or families as part of corporate social responsibility initiatives.
-Keep an eye on announcements and opportunities from these sources.

 6. Online Giveaways and Contests